apexjs-org/openapi/README.md

 // console.dir(openapi, { depth: null })
 ```

 Put your OpenAPI description in [express-openapi-validator](https://www.npmjs.com/package/express-openapi-validator) to bring it to life.
+See the example folder.